NBA Draft

 kingston-pnr

 Considering the context we just discussed, Kingston Flemings' pre-draft shooting profile is one of the strongest in recent history.
 Flemings boasts multiple exceedingly positive indicators to be a high-level shooter in the NBA.
-He's been an elite FT shooter for years and exhibits excellent energy transfer on his jump shot both off the catch & off the dribble.
+He's been an elite FT shooter for years and exhibits excellent energy transfer on his jump shot both off the catch and off the dribble.
 There's just 1 area of growth that hinders his NBA 3-point projection, 3-point volume.

 kingston-pre-draft-shooting-profile